xRahul/xRahul.github.io/_posts/2017-01-04-google-search-console---basics.markdown

         Button.
       </li>
       <li>
         Enter the URL of a typical page that you want to highlight.
-Like link to an article, product etc.
+Like a link to an article, product etc.
       </li>
       <li>
         Start following the instructions and highlight as much data as you can find on the page.
-Make google learn pattern in your posts, so that it can auto highlight new pages that gets added to the index.
+Make google learn pattern in your posts so that it can auto highlight new pages that get added to the index.
       </li>
     </ol>
   </li>